-The Adult and Senior Center of Saratoga is a non-profit, non-residential community center located in the heart of downtown Saratoga Springs.
-Adults age 50 and over can join for only $20 a year and participate in programs, trips & social activities tailored to adults and seniors.
+The Saratoga Senior Center is a non-profit, non-residential community center located in the heart of downtown Saratoga Springs.
+Adults age 50 and over can join for only $35 a year and participate in programs, trips & social activities tailored to adults and seniors.
 Those striving to maintain an independent lifestyle can make new friends, share in a meal, play a game, exercise, take a class or learn a new skill.
 The social interaction provided at the Center is essential to physical and mental health.

 Since 1955 the mission of the Saratoga Senior Center is to empower seniors to achieve and maintain personal independence and individual well-being by providing the program structure and support services necessary for healthy recreation, companionship, social involvement, and problem solving.

 Founded as the Golden Age Club on March 28, 1955, the Center started with just 35 members.
 The group purchased their own building at 162 Circular Street in 1960.
 “Here people use, for the first time perhaps, skills they never knew they had.
 Here they find comfort, warmth, friendship, love.
 Here they can make friends with others,” said one of the first speakers at a meeting in 1955.
 A larger and more modern facility named The Robert Gass Senior Center was erected in May of 1979 at 5 Williams Street, named after the city assessor who was instrumental in the growth of the Center.
 The facility continued to grow with the Kilmer addition in the early 1990’s.
 Learn more about our history from the Skidmore MDOCS Documentary.

 Matthew Steves / Marketing and Development Coordinator, Ext.
 213

 Phil DiSorbo/ Senior Life Transition Program Manager, Ext.
 209

 Barbara Devlin, Volunteer Coordinator, Ext.
 209